 Public participation in the Budget Process is encouraged.
 Students and their families, the school community and Catholic School Councils are provided the opportunity to identify priorities that they are recommending be included in the upcoming budget.
 The draft budget information will then be made available on the Board's website and comments can be provided by email.
-Delegations by the public can also be made at any of the Budget Committee meetings.
+Delegations by the public can also be made as per the Board policy.